-Staffing to Support Student Needs: Describe the extent to which the SEA has developed or will develop strategies and will support its LEAs in increasing student access to key support staff within school buildings, including school counselors, special education personnel, nurses, social workers, and psychologists (e.g. hiring additional personnel or freeing up these staff to focus on providing services to students).
+1. Staffing to Support Student Needs: Describe the extent to which the SEA has developed or will develop strategies and will support its LEAs in increasing student access to key support staff within school buildings, including school counselors, special education personnel, nurses, social workers, and psychologists (e.g. hiring additional personnel or freeing up these staff to focus on providing services to students).

 TDOE has supported our LEAs in increasing student access to educators, support staff and services they need through a variety of measures.
-In Tennessee, many districts are rural.
+In Tennessee there are 146 LEAs, many of which are rural.
 TDOE has been able to bring awareness to their various staffing needs by launching the Tennessee Educator Job Board.
 This initiative allows for LEAs to submit any job posting (i.e. teachers, counselors, nurses, social workers, etc.) that they have in their district to be displayed on the TDOE's website.
 Prospective and current educators may also utilize this resource for licensure inquiries.